Why Is Sleep Important?

 first half year.

-How?
-By guiding in a
+guiding in a

-loving and determined way.
+loving and determined way

 Loving means with enough

-attention for her needs and natural patterns.
+attention for her needs and natural

-And without forcing her unnaturally
+without forcing her unnaturally

 (like overfeeding or certain medical sleep aids).